skybrud/Skybrud.Umbraco.Redirects/README.md

 ## Installation

-**Umbraco 13**
+**Umbraco 14**

-Version 13 of this package supports Umbraco version 13.
-The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/13.0.4).
+Version 14 of this package supports Umbraco version 14.
+The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/14.0.0-alpha002).
 To install the package, you can use either the .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Redirects --version 13.0.4
+dotnet add package Skybrud.Umbraco.Redirects --version 14.0.0-alpha002
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Redirects -Version 13.0.4
+Install-Package Skybrud.Umbraco.Redirects -Version 14.0.0-alpha002
 ```

+**Umbraco 13**
+For the Umbraco 10-12 version of this package, see the [**v13/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v13/main) branch instead.

 **Umbraco 10, 11 and 12**
 For the Umbraco 10-12 version of this package, see the [**v4/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v4/main) branch instead.